At times, team members rely on the team leader more often than they should.

 a.
 What prizes will we give away?

 b.
-Marketing pieces to promote event?
+What can we do to promote the event?

 c.
 How often and in what way will we be marketing the event?